chesshacker/chesshacker.github.io/index.md

 cite: "Albert Schweitzer"
 ---

-I have over 17 years of experience helping people solve problems through software.
+I have 20 years of experience helping people solve problems through software.
 I enjoy working with teams to figure out the bigger picture and then coming up with useful technical solutions.
 I love that there is a new challenge every day and there is always more to learn.
 When a new idea strikes early in the morning, I can hardly wait to get into the office and explore it.
 By the end of most days, I return home energized by my teammates and our achievements.

 My breadth of experience is now my greatest strength.
 I started my journey developing database-intensive business applications and websites.
 Then I spent a